High credit card fees, fraud, lousy credit; whatever you might be trying to avoid with your traditional credit card, you may not have to anymore.

 Contrary to what many people believe, Koho is actually not a registered bank.
 However, on its user-friendly app, Koho offers similar features to a free checking account, pays interest on its balances, and allows you to reap the benefits of a credit card without its disadvantages.

-To keep your money safe, Koho is partnered with Peoples Trust (a federally regulated financial company based in Vancouver, BC) and Visa to hold and safely keep the funds users load onto their cards.
+To keep your money safe, Koho is partnered with Peoples Trust (a federally regulated financial company based in Vancouver, BC) and Mastercard to hold and safely keep the funds users load onto their cards.

 With Koho, you can have a variety of digital accounts such as “spending” and “saving.”
 You can put funds into your Koho accounts either by Interac e-transfer from your existing bank or by linking your payroll to it by direct deposit.